Mario-F/cert-manager-selfservice/README.md

 At the moment you need a working kubernetes cluster with cert-manager to get started in development.

-Check out the [development](./development/) for more advanced usage.
+Check out [integration](./integration/) for creating cluster in place.

 ### OpenAPI